-In this special guest post originally published in November of last year, newly-minted Oscar winners Michael Govier and Will McCormack talk about how Film Independent’s Fiscal Sponsorship program helped make Best Animated Short winner If Anything Happens I Love You a reality.
+In this special guest post originally published in 2020, Michael Govier and Will McCormack talk about the making of their Best Animated Short winner If Anything Happens I Love You.
+The short is currently available to stream on Netflix.

 We met in the most unlikely of places: an acting class in the Valley.
 We became fast friends.
 And since we’re both writers, we would meet in the park for avocado sandwiches to volley new ideas, as writers do.
 We were both interested in writing about grief and wrestling with the loss in our own lives.
 We’re both fascinated by how human beings grieve—how we face it, endure it, survive it and hopefully, prevail.